 “In order to effectively market a community that was once a former 4,700-acre airport site, I couldn’t have done it alone,” commented Jones.
 “I am proud to say I work closely with an impressive group of marketing professionals from around Denver to collaborate on behalf of the integrated brand including social media, advertising, PR, creative development, analytics and more.”

 This meeting of the minds has been instrumental and a driving force behind the marketing and incredible brand positioning of the top-selling master planned community.
-She has risen in the ranks at Forest City to become one of the key management players and oversees everything from strategic neighborhood launch planning to website to the sales tools each builder uses to sell homes.
+She has risen in the ranks at Forest City (now Brookfield Properties) to become one of the key management players and oversees everything from strategic neighborhood launch planning to website to the sales tools each builder uses to sell homes.

 While she has a Herculean-sized job title, her real success and leadership comes from her dedication and passion for giving back to the Denver community.
 Jones is involved in a variety of community organizations and projects including the Challenge Foundation Mentor Program, where she continually goes above and beyond for her mentee of 6+ years, working with underprivileged Denver students to secure internships, work experience and more.
 She is a graduate of the Leadership Denver Class of 2012, where she worked on numerous community outreach programs.
 She was also recently profiled by the Denver Business Journal in “Making Their Mark: Young Professionals Making Their Mark on Their Industries,” and is a recipient of the publication’s 2012 “Forty Under 40” award.
 Jones was most recently named a 2015 Girl Scouts of Colorado Women of Distinction inductee.